DispatchMe/slate/source/index.html.md

 Survey responses are submitted by customers via our customer portal.
 They're sent when an appointment moves into "complete" status, or, if there are no appointments, when the job itself moves to "complete".

-<aside class="notice">Note that to avoid spam, we **do not** send a survey to a customer if they have received one for the same job within the past 24 hours.</aside>
+<aside class="notice">Note that to avoid spam, we <b>do not</b> send a survey to a customer if they have received one for the same job within the past 24 hours.</aside>

 ## List Survey Responses